-If you are interested in becoming a member of the Law Society’s National Friends Panel, please complete this online form or contact your local branch.
+If you are interested in becoming a member of the Law Society's National Friends Panel, please complete the registration form.
+Completion of this form means you accept the right of the Law Society to make inquiries as to your experience and qualifications to be a Panel member.
+Such inquiries will be completely confidential.